mozilla/nunjucks/MAINTENANCE.md

 $ make browserfiles
 ```

+5. Update the version in `package.json`

-5. Commit above changes and push to `master`
+6. Commit above changes and push to `master`

-6. Publish to npm:
+7. Publish to npm:

 ```
 npm publish
 ```

-7. Go to https://github.com/mozilla/nunjucks/releases and click "Draft a new release".
-Fill out title and copy what you entered in CHANGELOG.md in the description.
-(CHANGELOG.md could go away I guess with github's release stuff)

 8. Make sure docs are up-to-date.
-If anything, you need to copy all the nunjucks*.js files in `browser/` to the [nunjucks-docs repo](https://github.com/mozilla/nunjucks-docs) in the `files` directory.
+You need to at least copy all the nunjucks*.js files in `browser/` to the [nunjucks-docs repo](https://github.com/mozilla/nunjucks-docs) in the `files` directory.
 This is where the "download" link points to in the docs.
 In `nunjucks-docs`, build the docs:

 ```
 cd path/to/nunjucks-docs && make prod